Reviewing a pull request

 - Approve - indicates you've reviewed the changes and the code is ready to be merged.

-- Needs work - indicates you've reviewed the changes, but the code is not quite ready to be merged.
+- Request changes - indicates you've reviewed the changes, but the code is not quite ready to be merged.

 Bitbucket allows you to create a Jira issue directly from a pull request comment or task instead of being forced to leave Bitbucket and return with a created issue.